Intrinsically symmetric cosmological model in the presence of dissipative fluids: Redshift and luminosity distance

 \section{Redshift and luminosity distance}

-We perform now an analysis of the luminosity distance in this geometry, restricting ourselves afterwards in the regime of small values of the redshift.
-With this in mind, we start by computing the geodesic equations for the metric (\ref{met_f}), which are given by
+We perform now an analysis of the luminosity distance in this geometry restricted to small values of the redshift.
+With this in mind, we compute the geodesic equations for the metric (\ref{met_f}), which are given by

 where $k^0=dt/d\lambda$, $\vec k=\left(\frac{dx}{d\lambda},\frac{dy}{d\lambda},\frac{dz}{d\lambda}\right)$ and $\chi'=\vec k\cdot \nabla\chi$ with $\lambda$ as the affine parameter of the geodesics and where dot ($\cdot$) stands for the usual Euclidean scalar product.
 The line element provides the constraint